AmrAhmed274/The-Fit-Club/README.md

 ## A landing page gym app for shaping your ideal body

-This is a landing page with nice UI and animation, things used in this project:
+This is a landing page with nice UI and animation, things used in this project ([The Fit Club](https://fitclub-3wm.pages.dev/)):

 1. React framework
 2. Responsive web design